Answers · The Technology

 Who developed Oceanwings®?

 VPLP Design, the French naval architecture practice with four decades of performance-sailing pedigree, from America's Cup programmes to the cargo vessel Canopée.
-VPLP is Wind Voyage's design partner on the entire range.
+VPLP Design is Wind Voyage's design partner on the entire range.

 Is the system reliable enough for remote expedition work?